DAXGRID/open-ftth-address-postgis-indexer/README.md

-# OpenFTTH Address Postgis Indexer
+# OpenFTTH Address Postgis Projector

 Projects address events into an Postgres database with Postgis extension enabled.